Bad guys are taking advantage of two things:

-If you receive a text message like this, forward it to 7726.
-Get step-by-step instruction to forward us suspicious text messages by following the link.
+If you receive a text message like this, forward it to us.
+Get step-by-step instruction to report unwanted text messages by following the link.

 In some cases, they may also call you.
 If that happens, you can report it and other suspicious phone calls to our Fraud Department here.